About the right to be heard

 To allow eligible registered parties, or their representative, to submit their written comments in respect of the preliminary decision not to grant them compensation and its underlying reasoning.

 How to submit your written comments

-Eligible parties, or, where appointed, their representative, will receive a unique personal link by email, on 6 November 2018, to a dedicated online portal, which will remain open until Monday 26 November at 12.00 CET.
-Any comments submitted after this deadline will not be taken into account.
+Eligible parties, or, where appointed, their representative, received a unique personal link by email, on 6 November 2018, to a dedicated online portal, which remained open until Monday 26 November at 12.00 CET.
+Any comments submitted after this deadline could not be taken into account.

 Comments may be saved and may subsequently be returned to at any time during this period by clicking again on the unique personal link received by email.
-Once comments have been submitted, no further submission will be possible nor will it be possible to edit comments further.
+Once comments have been submitted, no further submission was be possible nor is it possible to edit comments further.

-The comment form will be available in the online platform in both Spanish and English.
-The form will be structured according to the key elements of the SRB’s preliminary decision, enabling eligible registrants to respond to specific as well as more open-ended aspects of the preliminary decision and its underlying reasoning.
+The comment form was available in the online platform in both Spanish and English.
+The form was structured according to the key elements of the SRB’s preliminary decision, enabling eligible registrants to respond to specific as well as more open-ended aspects of the preliminary decision and its underlying reasoning.

 The questions will enable eligible parties to provide reasoning where they do not agree with the SRB’s preliminary decision and to explain why they consider alternative approaches/assumptions for the normal insolvency proceedings should have been adopted and, if they had been, how in their view these would have affected the final outcome.

-Following the closure of the hearing phase on Monday 26 November 2018 at 12.00 CET, the SRB will carefully review all comments received and take them into account as appropriate in order to take its final decision on whether compensation is payable to affected Shareholders and Creditors.
+Following the closure of the hearing phase on Monday 26 November 2018 at 12.00 CET, the SRB is carefully reviewing all comments received and will take them into account as appropriate in order to take its final decision on whether compensation is payable to affected Shareholders and Creditors.